Midnight-Pantry/cinnabun/README.md

 }
 ```

-Your Vite config (vite.config.ts) should use Cinnabun's BuildSettings as per the following:
+- Create a Vite config (vite.config.ts) like so:

 ```js
 import { defineConfig } from "vite"